FoodStandardsAgency/food_gov_uk_d8/README.md

 > **Never store these - or other sensitive - values in the repository in a .env file, config export or otherwise.
 They could result in the SMTP service being used to handle or deliver spam**

+## Two factor Authentication (TFA)

+The site uses the [TFA module](https://www.drupal.org/project/tfa) along with the [Google authenticator login](https://www.drupal.org/project/ga_login) to provide TFA via services such as Authy.
+The TFA module relies on **encryption profiles** from the [Encrypt module](https://www.drupal.org/project/encrypt) and encryption keys from the [Key module](https://www.drupal.org/project/key) .

+FSA goes one step further and stores these keys with a web service called [lockr](http://lockr.io).
+The TFA key is stored in Lockr and retrieved as necessary.
+The retrieval occurs via a REST API which authenticates requests with certificate.

+You can see the location of this certificate by logging into the prod/dev environment and navigating to **/admin/config/system/lockr** and selecting 'advanced'.
+Note that there are **separate certificates** for dev/production.

+#### Setup
+- Enable the TFA in the TFA module settings: **/admin/config/people/tfa** Here you must also select an appropriate encryption profile from the available list.

+- If one is not available, you'll need to create one: **/admin/config/system/encryption/profiles** You'll need to select an Encryption key for the encryption profile to use.

+- If you don't have an encryption key, you'll need to create one at **/admin/config/system/keys** Ensure the key has type 'Lockr Encryption' and the Key provider is 'Lockr'

+Note that TFA is disabled on environments other thant **PROD/TEST** by **src/settings/02-tfa.settings.inc**

 ## CAB release statement.

 In order to get approval for a release you will need to provide the following on the Jirs ticket for the release: